 Prickly heat is often caused when well-meaning parents dress their baby too warmly, but it can happen to any baby in very hot weather.
 A baby should be dressed as lightly as an adult who is resting.
 Your baby's hands and feet may feel cool to the touch.
 This is not uncommon and is usually not a problem.

-Author: Healthwise Staff William H. Blahd, Jr., MD, FACEP - Emergency Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine H. Michael O'Connor, MD, MMEd, FRCPC - Emergency Medicine
+Author: Healthwise Staff Medical Review: William H. Blahd Jr. MD, FACEP - Emergency Medicine Adam Husney MD - Family Medicine